Glossary

 interface view engine

-a SAS engine that SAS/ACCESS software uses to retrieve data from files that have been formatted by another vendor's software.
+a type of SAS engine that SAS/ACCESS software uses to retrieve data from files that have been formatted by another vendor's software.
 Each SAS/ACCESS interface has its own interface view engine, which reads the interface product data and returns the data in a form that SAS can understand (that is, in a SAS data set).
-SAS automatically uses an interface view engine; the engine name is stored in SAS/ACCESS descriptor files so that you do not need to specify the engine name in a LIBNAME statement.
+See also engine.

 key